 What is a Mokoro, You Ask?

-A makoro also spelt "mokoro" or "mekoro" depending on who wrote the article - is a dug-out canoe carved from the trunk of an ebony or sausage tree, and used by the indigenous rural people of the Okavango to transport cargo and ferry people across waterways.
+A makoro also spelt "mokoro" or depending on who wrote the article - is a canoe, used by the indigenous rural people of the Okavango to transport cargo and ferry people across waterways.

-No trees need to be cut down.
-No days and days of hewing out and carving and scraping wood.
-And it does not wear out or rot!
+This method of manufacture has proved to be so successful that the local people have converted quickly to this modern style of makoro: No trees to be cut down.
+No wasted days and days of hewing out and carving and scraping wood.
+And a fibre-glass makoro does not wear out, or rot!

 When it comes to activities however most lodges that take children under 16 insist on the family having a private vehicle - extra cost is involved.
-Children under 16 are generally not allowed on walks.
+Due to safety concerns children under 16 are not allowed on game-walks.